HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - LogicDB deletion only deletes the privilege record corresponding to the current logicDB, and does not affect the actual logicDB.

+> !Note
+>
-**Note:** Changing the logicDB name may affect the logicDB privileges that some users have added and invalidate table privilege configuration.
+> Changing the logicDB name may affect the logicDB privileges that some users have added and invalidate table privilege configuration.
 Therefore, the logicDB name change by logicDB list shall be used with caution.

-(III) **Table privilege:** User table-level privileges are divided into two parts: table-level privilege allowed and table-level privilege denied.
+**(3) Table privilege:** User table-level privileges are divided into two parts: table-level privilege allowed and table-level privilege denied.
 The privilege allowed is the privilege of users to perform table operations.
 The privilege denied is the privilege not given to users to perform table operations.

-- **Table privilege Allowed**
+**Table privilege Allowed**

 Select existing tables to configure privileges or add new table configuration and assign privileges.
 Select the logicDB and then select the table to be configured from the drop-down box or enter the name of new table.
-When clicking \[Confirm], the page generates a configuration record.
+When clicking \[Confirm], the page generates a configuration recodrd.

 - If the current logicDB has set privileges or global privileges, the table-related privileges cannot be changed with the global privilege, and the cursor focus will prompt "Inherited from global privilege".